Click on the topics to reveal subsequent information.

 Frogs can be found at various altitudes and locations, with some species only occurring in particular habitats.
 Some will only appear when conditions are just right.
 Frogs and some other amphibians have a high level of adaptability, such as the green tree frog which seems to occur more often within suburbia than in the natural environment.

-Get to know the frogs in your area by visiting the Species List page and listen to their calls and see photos.
+Get to know the frogs in your area by visiting the Frog ID Key and listen to their calls and see photos.

 (2009) 'Wildlife of Greater Brisbane: A Queensland Museum Wild Guide', 2nd edition, Queensland Museum, Brisbane, Australia, pp.428.

 Czechura, G. (2008) 'Frogs of South-East Queensland: A Queensland Museum Wild Guide', Queensland Museum, Brisbane, Australia, pp.68.